adhearsion/adhearsion-website/views/docs/call-controllers.md

 Execution of the current context resumes after `#menu` finishes.
 If you wish to jump to an entirely different controller, `#pass` can be used.

-`#menu` will return a [CallController::Input::Result](http://rubydoc.info/github/adhearsion/adhearsion/Adhearsion/CallController/Input/Result) object detailing the success or otherwise of the menu, similarly to `#ask`.
+`#menu` will return an [Adhearsion::CallController::Input::Result](http://rubydoc.info/github/adhearsion/adhearsion/Adhearsion/CallController/Input/Result) object detailing the success or otherwise of the menu, similarly to `#ask`.

 ## Recording